MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_hd_split_attributes.md

      split the frame at the beginning of the upper layer protocol header or must not split the frame.</div><div> </div>

-##### - HDSplitFlags.NDIS_HD_SPLIT_ENABLE_HEADER_DATA_SPLIT

-If this flag is set, the miniport driver should enable header-data split in the hardware.
-       Otherwise, header-data split is disabled.
-If the computer uses header-data split and the miniport driver also set the NDIS_HD_SPLIT_CAPS_SUPPORTS_HEADER_DATA_SPLIT flag in the
-       <b>CurrentCapabilities</b> member, NDIS sets NDIS_HD_SPLIT_ENABLE_HEADER_DATA_SPLIT.

-##### - HardwareCapabilities.NDIS_HD_SPLIT_CAPS_SUPPORTS_IPV6_EXTENSION_HEADERS

-The miniport adapter can split IPv6 Ethernet frames that include IPv6 extension headers.
-The
-       miniport adapter can support some IPv6 extension headers while not supporting others.

-<div class="alert"><b>Note</b>  The NIC must not split IPv6 frames that contain unsupported IPv6 extension
-       headers.
-If an IPv6 frame is split, the header portion of the split frame must contain the entire IPv6 header and all of the IPv6 extension headers that are present.</div><div> </div>

-##### - HardwareCapabilities.NDIS_HD_SPLIT_CAPS_SUPPORTS_HEADER_DATA_SPLIT

-The miniport adapter can split the header and data into separate MDLs that meet the requirements
-       for header-data split support.

-##### - HardwareCapabilities.NDIS_HD_SPLIT_CAPS_SUPPORTS_IPV4_OPTIONS

-The miniport adapter can split IPv4 Ethernet frames that include IPv4 options.
-The miniport
-       adapter can support splitting some IPv4 options while not splitting others.

-<div class="alert"><b>Note</b>  The NIC must not split IPv4 frames that contain unsupported IPv4 options.
-If an
-       IPv4 frame is split, the header portion of the split frame must contain the entire IPv4 header and all of the IPv4 options that are present.</div><div> </div>

-##### - HardwareCapabilities.NDIS_HD_SPLIT_CAPS_SUPPORTS_TCP_OPTIONS

-The miniport adapter can split TCP frames with other TCP options in addition to the timestamp
-       option.
-The miniport adapter can support some TCP options and not support others.

-<div class="alert"><b>Note</b>  If the only TCP option in a frame is the timestamp option, the data-split
-       provider must be able to split the frame.</div><div> </div><div class="alert"><b>Note</b>  If a TCP header contains an unsupported TCP option, the NIC must split the frame at the beginning of the TCP header or must not split the frame.</div><div> </div>

 ## -remarks